MicrosoftEdge/MicrosoftEdge-Documentation/dev-guide/networking-and-connectivity/application-cache/README.md

 The [`ApplicationCache`](http://go.microsoft.com/fwlink/p/?LinkId=228546) object supports two methods for controlling the cache.
 The [`update`](http://go.microsoft.com/fwlink/p/?LinkId=228551) method initiates an asynchronous check for updates, similar to the one performed when a webpage is first loaded.
 Any existing cache will be used until the webpage is reloaded or the [`swapCache`](http://go.microsoft.com/fwlink/p/?LinkId=228552) method Is called.
 To begin using an updated cache, either reload the webpage (manually or programmatically) or call the `swapCache` method.
 Because the cache is updated when a webpage is reloaded, it is not necessary to call `swapCache` before reloading or refreshing a webpage.

-> NOTE: The updated cache is not used by the webpage until it is reloaded, either manually by the user or programmatically using the [reload](http://go.microsoft.com/fwlink/p/?LinkId=228553) method of the [window.location](http://go.microsoft.com/fwlink/p/?LinkId=228554) object.
+>note The updated cache is not used by the webpage until it is reloaded, either manually by the user or programmatically using the [reload](http://go.microsoft.com/fwlink/p/?LinkId=228553) method of the [window.location](http://go.microsoft.com/fwlink/p/?LinkId=228554) object.